grahamcarman/docs/learn/use-case-setup-teardown-data-quality.md

 ![Graph view of the create_table task group showing the 5 tasks that make up the setup/ teardown workflow.](/img/examples/use-case-setup-teardown-data-quality_setup_teardown_workflow.png)

 The code snippet below shows how the setup/ teardown workflow is created by calling the `.as_teardown` method on a regular Airflow task object and supplying all associated setup tasks to the `setups` parameter.
-The `test_tmp` task group and the `swap` task tasks automatically determined to be in scope of the setup/teardown workflow because they lie in between the setup and teardown tasks in the dependency structure.
+The `test_tmp` task group and the `swap` task are automatically determined to be in scope of the setup/teardown workflow because they lie in between the setup and teardown tasks in the dependency structure.

 ```python
 create_tmp = PostgresOperator(